Leonid Roketsky

-Leonid Yulianovich Roketsky (Russian: Леонид Юлианович Рокецкий; born in 15 March 1942), is a Ukrainian-born Russian statesman, who last served as the Member of the Federation Council from the legislative body of the Taimyr (Dolgano-Nenets) Autonomous Okrug from 2001 until its abolishment in 2007.
+Leonid Yulianovich Roketsky (Russian: Леонид Юлианович Рокецкий; born on 15 March 1942), is a Ukrainian-born Russian statesman, who last served as the Member of the Federation Council from the legislative body of the Taimyr (Dolgano-Nenets) Autonomous Okrug from 2001 until its abolishment in 2007.

 He had served as the 2nd governor of Tyumen Oblast from 1993 to 2001, and had been the chairman of the executive committee of the Tyumen Regional Council of People's Deputies from 1990 to 1991.

 He is and Honored Builder of the Russian Federation as of 1999, and is the Laureate of the State Prize of the Russian Federation awarded in 1999.

 Biography

 Early life

 Leonid Roketsky was born in Nosiv, Ukraine on 15 March 1942. to a peasant family.
 Son of Yulian Lvovich, he was the eldest among four brothers.

 After graduating from school and college, he worked as a projectionist in his native village.
 In November 1962 he was drafted into the Soviet Army in Kuibyshev.
 After serving the army in 1966, he studied at the Lvov Polytechnic Institute, majoring in electrical engineering.
 As part of student teams, he ended up in Surgut.

 After receiving his diploma in 1970, he was invited to join the Ministry of Oil and Gas Construction.
 Until 1980, he became a specialist in the oil and gas industry, successively passing through such career stages as foreman, engineer, chief engineer and manager of the Surgutgazstroy trust.